2016 Toyota Yaris Overview

 Predicted reliability is above-average.
 The Yaris earns 3.5 out of five from J.D.
 Power and Associates.
 The Hyundai Accent and Honda CR-Z score better.
 The 2016 Toyota Yaris comes with a three-year/36,000-mile comprehensive warranty and a five-year/60,000-mile powertrain warranty.
 You’ll also get a two-year/25,000-mile free factory-schedule maintenance plan with roadside assistance.

 Other Cars to Consider

-The five-seat 2014 Yaris is available as a two- or four-door hatchback.
-Two-door models are available in L and LE trims, and four-door models are available in L, LE and SE trims.
-All models come with a 1.5-liter, four-cylinder engine.
-Base and SE trims come standard with a five-speed manual transmission or an optional four-speed automatic.
-All other trims have a standard four-speed automatic transmission.
-The Yaris was redesigned for the 2012 model year and has seen few changes since then.
-As a result, this overview uses applicable research and reviews from 2012, 2013 and 2014.
+The 2016 Toyota Yaris seats five, has front-wheel drive, and is available as a three-door or five-door hatchback.
+The 3-Door models are available in L and LE trims, and 5-Door models are available in L, LE, and SE trims.
+All models are powered by a 1.5-liter four-cylinder engine.
+A five-speed manual transmission is standard, and a four-speed automatic transmission is available.
+The Yaris received a significant refresh in 2015 but hasn’t been fully redesigned since 2012.
+As a result, this overview uses applicable research and reviews from the 2012 through 2016 model years.